Measurement of Downward-going Milli-charged particles beyond GZK cutoff at the Pierre Auger Observatory: Discussion and Conclusion

 Since $\Phi_{MCP}\propto\displaystyle\frac{1}{\tau_{\phi}}$, the above results scale with $\tau_{\phi}$.
 For $\tau_{\phi}$ ranging from $10^{28}$ s to $10^{29}$ s, the numbers of expected MCPs at Auger are reduced by factors of 10 to 100 compared to the $\tau_{\phi}=10^{27}$ s case.

-Based on the results described above, the downward-going MCPs with $m_{\phi}$ = $2\times10^{21}$, $2\times10^{22}$ eV can be measured at Auger, when $\epsilon^2 \gtrsim 2\times10^{-6}, 1.7\times10^{-7}$, respectively.
+Based on the results described above, the downward-going MCPs with $m_{\phi}$ = $2\times10^{21}$, $2\times10^{22}$ eV can be searched for at Auger, when $\epsilon^2 \gtrsim 3.73\times10^{-5}$, respectively.
+Besides, these results suggests that MCPs may be one of the candidate components making up the cosmic-ray spectrum above the GZK-cutoff energy.
 Since these constraints are only given by the assumptions mentioned above, certainly, the experimental collaborations, like the Pierre Auger collaboration, should be encouraged to conduct an unbiased analysis with the data of Auger.

-The upper limit for $\epsilon^2$ at 90\% C.L. have been calculated with $m_{\phi}$ = $2\times10^{21}$ eV and $\tau_{\phi}$ = $10^{27}$ s.
-The region of $\epsilon>2.12\times10^{-2}$ is ruled out in the $m_{MCP}$-$\epsilon$ plane, when $m_{MCP}$ < 1 TeV.
-This result is shown in figure 3.
-To compare to other observations on MCPs, this figure also shows the $\epsilon$ bounds from cosmological and astrophysical observations\cite{CM,DHR,DGR,JR}, accelerator and fixed-target experiments\cite{DCB,SLAC}, experiments for decay of ortho-positronium\cite{OP}, Lamb shift\cite{Lamb}, measurement of MCPs from the sun's core\cite{SUN}, the constraint on N$_{eff}$ at the CMB epoch by Planck\cite{VR} (N$_{eff}<3.33$\cite{planck2018}), measurement of MCPs from the Earth's core\cite{earth} and measurement of upward-going MCPs\cite{up-Auger}.
-A new region of 10$^9.6$ eV < $m_{MCP}$ < 10$^{11.6}$ eV and $2.12\times10^{-2}<\epsilon<1$ is ruled out in the $m_{MCP}$-$\epsilon$ plane with the 14 year of Auger data, as shown in figure 4.

-In our analysis using the SD data (figure 5), the magenta solid line("Best fit") represents the combined flux of UHE low-Z (Z $\le$ 8) nuclei and their secondaries fot $B$ = 0 and the steepness of the cutoff $\Delta$ = 1.
-The black solid line represents the fit with the flux of UHE MCPs with $\epsilon^2$ = $5.7\times10^{-5}$, $m_{\phi}$ = $2\times10^{21}$ eV and $\tau_{\phi}$ = $10^{27}$ s exceeding GZK-cutoff energy.
-The olive dot line represents the total flux who add up the fit results of "Best fit" and MCPs cases.
-Compared to the SD data case in figure 5, the hybrid spectrum above the GZK-cutoff shows better agreement with the UHE MCP flux model (figure 1).
-This suggests detection of MCPs at energies $\gtrsim$ 100 EeV through Auger's hybrid measurements, potentially indicating the existence of SHDM in the Universe.